 Ingredients

-- 1 ½ cup cooked garbanzo beans* (how to soak and cook dry beans) OR 1 can of garbanzo beans, strained, rinsed 3 times, and remove the skin *read notes below on how to remove skin from garbanzo beans
+- 1 ½ cups cooked garbanzo beans* (how to soak and cook dry beans) OR 1 can of garbanzo beans, strained, rinsed 3 times, with skin removed (see notes below)

 - 3 ½ – 4 Tbsp maple syrup